shaz-am123/Shubham-Prasad/Readme.md

 <h2> About me </h2>

-I am B.E Information Science and Engineering graduate from <a href="https://jssstuniv.in/">JSS Science and Technology University</a>.
+I am a B.E Information Science and Engineering graduate from <a href="https://jssstuniv.in/">JSS Science and Technology University</a>.
 Currently I am exploring the world of web development, problem solving and competitive coding.

 <br>